Namburger/restor/README.md

 * Huge thanks to all the opensource thirdparty libraries that I used for this project.
 * All models and test data came from [edgetpu](https://github.com/google-coral/edgetpu/tree/master/test_data)
 * The detector only support bmp images
+* Honorably mention [github.com/snowzach/doods](snowzach/doods) for the great project, this is an attempt of doing something similar in a different language just for the joy of programming :)

+## TODO

+* Right now server will fail if you just send garbage data to it, will fix that soon
+* Will extend this for users who don't have edgeTPU device, but it'll be slower inference